Cletus Kasady: Early life

-Kasady is a psychopath and a homicidal sadist.
-He is a deeply disturbed individual whose dark past known only through secondhand accounts and his own flawed recollections: he was born in a psychiatric prison at Ravencroft to a mother with paranoid schizophrenia, who died shortly after his birth.
-Allegedly, his heart stopped for a few minutes until Knull intervened, saving his life so he would be the one to free the eldritch god from Klyntar.
-As a child, he killed his grandmother by pushing her down a flight of stairs either for being simply a fan of Mary Poppins or downright abusive, tried to murder his foster mother, Louise, by dropping a hairdryer into her bathtub, and tortured and killed his mother's dog, Fifi, with a drill.
-His mother died either by trying to kill Kasady, in retaliation for killing her dog, and then being beaten to the brink of death by Kasady's father, Roscoe, or by trying to defend Kasady from his father who was beating him, who then pushed her away- causing her to hit her neck against a table, killing her.
+Cletus Kasady is a psychopath and a homicidal sadist.
+He is a deeply disturbed individual whose dark past is revealed only through secondhand accounts and his own flawed recollections: he was born in a psychiatric prison at Ravencroft to a mother with paranoid schizophrenia, who died shortly after his birth.
+Kasady's mother died either by trying to kill Kasady, in retaliation for killing her dog, and then being beaten to the brink of death by Kasady's father, Roscoe, or by trying to defend Kasady from his father who was beating him, who then pushed her away, causing her to hit her neck against a table.
 Either way, Roscoe received no defense from him during the trial.
 As an orphan, Kasady was sent to the St. Estes Home for Boys, where his antisocial behavior made him the target of abuse from both the other orphans and the staff.
-Kasady gained revenge by murdering the disciplinarian administrator, pushing a girl (who laughed at him for asking to date her) in front of a moving bus, and burning down the orphanage.
-It was during his brutal years at St. Estes that 8 year old Kasady acquired his philosophy that life was essentially meaningless and futile, that "laws are only words", and came to see the spreading of chaos through random, unpatterned bloodshed as "the ultimate freedom" and thinking that he was actually "freeing" people.
+Kasady gained revenge by murdering the disciplinarian administrator and burning down the orphanage.
+Kasady came to believe that life was essentially meaningless and futile, that "laws are only words", and came to see the spreading of chaos through random, unpatterned bloodshed as "the ultimate freedom" and thinking that he was actually "freeing" people.